nunobrum/spicelib/README.md

 _Make sure to initialize the root logger before importing the library to be able to see the logs._

 ## To whom do I talk?

 For support and improvement requests please open an Issue in [GitHub spicelib issues](https://github.com/nunobrum/spicelib/issues)

 ## History

 * Version 1.3.6
+  * Fixed Issue #140 and #131 - Compatibility with LTspice 24+
+  * Fixed issue #137 - More default library paths
   * Fixed Issue #127 - Points on PARAM values
 * Version 1.3.5
   * Issue #124 Fixed - Problem with .PARAM regex.
   * Using Poetry for generating the wheel packages